cloudlinux/libcare/docs/libcare.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, we need to prepend the ``kpatch`` ELF object with metainformation doctor uses to check that the patch's target is correct.
+Finally, we need to prepend the ``kpatch`` ELF object with meta-information doctor uses to check that the patch target is correct.

-We do this using ``kpatch_make`` but first we need to know what is the name of the target object (``foo`` in our case) and what is it's BuildID, stored in ``.note.build-id`` section:
+We do this using ``kpatch_make``, but first we need to know what is the name of the target object (``foo`` in our case) and what is its BuildID, stored in ``.note.build-id`` section:

 .. code:: console